dev-launchers/platform__dev-env/README.md

 # Dev Launchers platform dev env
 This repository hosts the docker-compose file to run the api, bot and database to emulate the backend environment.

+# Prerequisites
+1. Docker
+We will use Docker to build and manage containers
+Pick the Docker for your operating systems.
+For Windows, refer to https://docs.docker.com/docker-for-windows/install/.
+For Mac, refer to https://docs.docker.com/docker-for-mac/install/.
+2. Tilt
+We use Tilt to provide a frontend for docker-compose, and rebuild containers when source is changed.
+Refer to https://docs.tilt.dev/install.html to install tilt.
+We are not using kubernetes, so skip kubernetes installation.

 # Setup
 ```
 ├── plaform__api